-- Some constraints may take advantage of some special features to improve the efficiency of their (arc-consistency) propagators. - Take for example the case of a CSP with a tree-structure. - Although arc-consistency requires support in both directions of the edges of the graph, support is only needed "upwards" given the order in which variables are labelled ("downwards"). - Hence, in these networks there is only the need to maintain directed-arc consistency!
+- Some constraints may take advantage of some special features to improve the efficiency of their (arc-consistency) propagators. - Take for example the case of a CSP with a tree-structure. - Although arc-consistency requires support in both directions of the edges of the graph, support is only needed "downwards", if the the order in which variables are labelled is also "downwards". - Hence, in these networks there is only the need to maintain directed-arc consistency!